kurtsson/jekyll-multiple-languages-plugin/README.md

 </html>
 ```

 So how can I add different translated titles to all pages?
 Don't worry, it's easy.
-The Multiple Languages plugin supports Liguid variables as well as strings so define a page variable in your page definition
+The Multiple Languages plugin supports Liquid variables as well as strings so define a page variable in your page definition

 ```yaml
 ---